WalletConnect/walletconnect-docs/docs/web3modal/about.md

 The Web3Modal Github can be found at [https://github.com/WalletConnect/web3modal](https://github.com/WalletConnect/web3modal).

-## Get Started

-To get started, click [here](./react/installation.md) to learn how to implement Web3Modal to your project.

 ## Customization

 Web3Modal automatically adapts to display desktop or mobile wallets depending on the user's device.
 Furthermore, we will only show wallets that support your configured chains.